Price Differentiation for Communication Networks: Complete Price Differentiation under complete information

-In Stage~1, the SP maximizes its revenue by choosing the price $p_i$ and the admitted user number $n_i$ for each group $i$ subject to the limited total resource $S$.
+In Stage~1, the service provider maximizes its revenue by choosing the price $p_i$ and the number of admitted users $n_i$ for each group $i$ subject to the limited total resource $S$.
 The key idea is to perform a Complete Price differentiation ($CP$) scheme, i.e., charging each group with a different price.

 where $\boldsymbol{p}\overset{\Delta}{=}\{p_i, i\in\mathcal{I}\}$, $\boldsymbol{s}\overset{\Delta}{=}\{s_i, i\in\mathcal{I}\}$, and $\boldsymbol{n}\overset{\Delta}{=}\{n_i, i\in\mathcal{I}\}$.
 We use bold symbols to denote vectors in the sequel.
 Constraint~(\ref{demand_function}) is the solution of the Stage~2 user surplus maximization problem in (\ref{eq:user's_demand}).
 Constraint (\ref{adimission_control}) denotes the admission control decision, and constraint (\ref{resource_constraint}) represents the total limited resource in the network.